 It only takes minutes, and if you do it regularly, your jewellery will love you for it.
 If you have a kitchen tidy beside your sink, leave an old toothbrush handy to encourage you to do this consistently.
 Just make sure you secure the plug before cleaning.

-It really is this straight forward.
-You can view a short clip which demonstrates this process, and it can be used on all diamond jewellery.
+It really is this straightforward.
+You can view a short clip that demonstrates this process, and it can be used on all diamond jewellery.

 Be aware that this method is not suitable for organic gem materials like pearls or amber.

 Jacqui Larsson is a member of the prestigious London Diamond Bourse, where clients can meet in privacy and security.
 If you would like to meet with Jacqui, please contact her via email@example.com or phone +44 (0)7786 065 045.